ceradev/cera.dev/src/content/work/book-shop.md

     /assets/book-shop/stock-13.png,
 ]
 technologies:
-  - Angular JS
+  - FaAngular
-  - Material
+  - FaNodeJs
-  - UIKeycloak
+  - SiKeycloak
-  - Typescript
+  - SiTypescript
-  - Spring Boot
+  - SiSpringboot
-  - PostgreSQL
+  - SiPostgresql
-  - Docker
+  - FaDocker
 url: https://github.com/ceradev/book-shop
 preview_alt: A bookshelf with a wide range of books and a table of contents to browse
 description: |